andersnm/TypedSql/README.md

 ```

 ## Basic in-memory usage

+The in-memory runner is included in the `TypedSql` package.

 The data context is the data store when using the in-memory query runner, and therefore a singleton.